kikrishn/Blog/_posts/2021-02-10-lebesgue-ftc.md

 chapter 3 of Folland's "Real Analysis: Modern Techniques and Their Applications".
 I'm decently comfortable with the material, but a lot of it has always felt kind of unmotivated.
 For example, why is the [Lebesgue Differentiation Theorem][1] called that?
-It obviously looks _something_ like a derivative...
-But I was never able to quite make the connection feel solid.
+It doesn't _look_ like a derivative...
+At least not at first glance.

 A big part of my studying process is fitting together the various theorems into a coherent narrative.
 It doesn't have to be linear